REVIEWS

 -By Christian Strehk, for www.kn-online-de

-“ The Queen of the Night was the Argentinean soprano Laura Pisani.
-Her beautiful voice was complemented by fluid and very well tuned coloraturas, assuming all the pain and anger of her character.
-Her second aria was rewarded with loud ovations.”
+“The Queen of the Night was performed by Argentine soprano Laura Pisani, whose beautiful voice is complemented by flowing, impeccably tuned coloraturas.
+She conveyed all the pain and fury of her character, and her second aria was rewarded with thunderous applause.”

--By Gilberto Ponce Vera, for Visionescriticas.cl
+-By Gilberto Ponce Vera, for www.visionescriticas.cl

 -By Cristian Cristino, for Todalacultura.org